 1789 Paints the portrait of Johann Friedrich Herder (Frankfurt/M., Goethe-Museum).
 Her Self-portrait for the Grand Duke of Tuscany’s famous gallery of artist self-portraits is hung next to that of Michelangelo (see Ill.
 18).
 Publisher John Alderman Boydell invites her to contribute to his Shakespeare Gallery, confirming that she still holds a firm place amongst England’s best figure painters.
 Italy’s leading artists, including Kauffman, are commissioned by Cardinal Francesco Carrara to paint biblical scenes for the Cappella Bartholomeo Colleoni in Bergamo (Ill.
 38).

-1791 Receives her first and only commission from Pope Pius VI to paint an altarpiece for the Cappella Svizzera in Santa Casa in Loreto.
-This year she also completes her major Self-portrait Hesitating between the Arts of Painting and Music (Ill.
+1791 Receives her first and only commission from Pope Pius VI to paint an altarpiece for the Cappella Svizzera in Santa Basilica in Loreto.
+This year she also completes her major Self-portrait at the Crossroads between the Arts of Music and Painting (Ill.
 13), the portrait of ‘Attitudes’ artist Emma Hamilton, Lady Hamilton as Comic Muse, and the large portrait of Princess Catherine Petrovna Baryatinskaya, née Princess of Holstein-Beck, with her family (Ill.
 39).

 26.12.1795 Death of her husband Antonio Zucchi.
 Her cousin Johann (Giovanni) Kauffmann comes to Rome to provide her with support.

 1798 French troops occupy Rome.
 Her studio is spared from looting, but her finances are adversely affected by devaluation.